 The Great Cyprus Encyclopaedia states "that there is no indication for the existence of a school prior to the English occupation".

 At present, two Public Nursery Schools, two Primary Schools and one Gymnasium (High-School) cover the educational needs of the Municipality.
 An important role for the upgrading of education is played by the School Supervision Committee.
 It takes care of the upgrading and improvement of school operation by promoting projects such as the construction of new classrooms, playgrounds and multiple-use rooms as well as equipping them with every modern teaching means.
-Also located in Yeri is the Special School "Evaggelismos".
+Also located in Geri is the Special School "Evaggelismos".

 The most important population increase occurred after the Turkish invasion, as a result of the settling of a large number of refugees.
-The population of Yeri before 1974 numbered only a few hundreds but it increased to 2,500 people by 1982.
+The population of Geri before 1974 numbered only a few hundreds but it increased to 2,500 people by 1982.
 The increase of the population that has been observed in the past few years is even more impressive and this is owed to the development that occurred in the wider area.
 More specifically, the population number today is almost four times larger than it was in 1982.
 A table is cited below containing the demographic characteristics of the municipality beginning since 1881 until today.

 * These number was provided by the Municipal Council.
 It is estimated that the number will increase because of the ability to extent the built-up zone.
 It is indicative that 48 permits were issued in just the first four months of 2007.
 Therefore, it is highly probable that by the end of 2008, the population number will rise above 12000 people.

-At Yeri, there is the church of "Panayia Chrysoyeriotissa", of "Ayios Minas", "Ayios Charalambos", the chapel of "Ayios Stefanos" and the chapel of "Panayia tis Palouras".
+At Geri, there is the church of "Panayia Chrysoyeriotissa", of "Ayios Minas", "Ayios Charalambos", the chapel of "Ayios Stefanos" and the chapel of "Panayia tis Palouras".
 The church of "Panayia Chrysoyeriotissa" is the most ancient one.
 It was built in the 16th century and was renovated in 1814.
 Today, the church of "Panayia Chrysoyeriotissa" is under the protection of the Department of Antiquities and will be preserved.

 During the liberation fight, at the battle of the Hospital which took place on 31st August 1956, Ionas Nicolaou and Kyriakos Kolokasis were heroically killed.
 At the same battle, Spyros Kyriakou was seriously wounded.